 The Doctor and Romana hide in the undergrowth as a Mandrel passes by.

-Sue: They are quite scary when you can’t see their cute heads.
+Sue: They’re quite scary when you can’t see their cute heads.

-K9 returns to his Master with the news that alien creatures are wandering around the ship.
+K9 breaks the news that alien creatures are now wandering around the ship.

 Me: Are you used to K9’s new voice, now?

-Sue: I think I still prefer the original.
-This one sounds like R2-D2 (she means C-3P0, bless her).
-The original sounded, I don’t know… more human?
+Sue: I think I prefer the original.
+This one sounds like R2-D2 (She means C-3P0, bless her).
+The original sounded, I don’t know… more human.

-Rigg, high as a kite on Vrax, entertains himself by watching his passengers being torn to pieces by rampaging Mandrels on television.
+Rigg, who is as high as a kite on Vrax, entertains himself by watching his passengers being torn to pieces by the rampaging Mandrels.

-Sue: If they made this story again it could be really, really scary.
-The monsters are more cute than scary.
-I want to give one a hug, just like the Doctor is doing now.
+Sue: If they made this story again, it could be really scary.
+Here, the monsters are more cute than scary.
+I want to give them a big hug, just like the Doctor is doing now.

 Me: It’s trying to kill him.

-Sue: I think I can see the zipper at the back.
+Sue: I think I can see a zip.
 This costume is very tatty considering it must be brand new.
 I’m sure I caught a flash of an actor’s white Y-fronts just then.